maxtkc/mvths-wiki/docs/028-using an-oscilloscope.rst

 ~~~~~

 1. Return your scope to the Default Setup. (see above)
-2. Write a program to toggle pin 2 at so that it is HIGH for 10ms and
+2. Write a program on your microcontroller to make a pulse on pin 2 that is HIGH for 10ms and
    LOW for 5ms.
-3. Connect your test lead to pin 2 of the Metro Mini (the ground lead
+3. Connect your oscilloscope's test lead to pin 2 of the Metro Mini (the ground lead
    should remain on ground)
 4. Download your program and you should see the yellow line appear to
    flash on the screen.
 Actually, it is showing a pulse, but you cannot
    see the upper portion of the pulse because it is off the screen.
-5. Set your VOLTS/DIV to 5V (from 2V) and you should now be able to see
+5. Change your VOLTS/DIV to 5V from the default 2V and you should now be able to see
    the upper portion of the pulse, but you will still not see a pulse,
    just a line bouncing up and down.

 Horizontal Divisions
 ~~~~~~~~~~~~~~~~~~~~

-1. The reasons you cannot see the pulse is because the horizontal divisions are too fine.
+1. The reasons you cannot see the pulse is because the horizontal divisions which measure time are set by default to divisions are too fine.
 Below is a an example of your scope and the pulse.
 Notice that you will only see either the top or bottom of the pulse, but not the whole pulse.